AINU-Framework/ainu/README.md

 main();
 ```

-### Tools
+### 🧰 Tools

-Tools can be provided in 3 ways:
+Tools can be provided in three ways:

-1. Through the constructor
+1. Through the constructor.
-2. Calling `.putTool` on an agent instance
+2. By calling `.putTool` on an agent instance.
-3. Calling `.generateText` and including a `tools` parameter
+3. By passing the `tools` parameter directly into a `.generateText` call.

-The first 2 methods will persist the tools in the agents class.
-The third way discards the tool after it is used.
+The first two methods persist the tools in the agent's class, while the third method discards the tool after it is used.

+---

+#### Example 1: Providing Tools Through the Constructor

 ```typescript
 import z from "zod";